glynnbird/rss/README.md

 3. [Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli)
 4. The [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) tool installed on your machine.
 5. [NodeJS and npm](https://nodejs.org/en/download/)
-6. Twitter API access if you want to be able to handle Twitter feeds as well as RSS

 ### Step 1 - Clone repo